Christopher-Shea/algorithms/fibonacci_stairs/fibonacci_stairs_README.md

 Write a program that yields the distinct number of ways to reach the top of a set of stairs of a given size.

 ## Constraints
-Steps can only be taken as singles or doubles.
+Steps can only be taken one or two at a time.

 ## Input - stairSteps
-The number of stairs being climbed.
+The number of stairs being climbed

 ## Output
-The distinct number of ways to reach the top of the set of stairs.
+The distinct number of ways to reach the top of the set of stairs

 ## Additional Notes
 I included the stairSteps problem in this folder because I was fascinated by its adherence to the Fibonacci sequence.
 If I come across other problems that follow this pattern I will add them as well.